Saturday, April 17, 2021 (Updated Tuesday, Oct. 26)

 - Recreation facilities/athletic fields (such as tennis courts, which exist on the site today, or the aforementioned running track)

 Townhomes or even single-family homes may be built on the edge of the property closest to existing neighborhoods, according to annexation documents: “Detached single family residential may be used as part of a strategy for transitions to adjoining areas.”
+All dwellings will be under 2,000 square feet.

 How much traffic are we talking?